 In Section~\ref{sec_cati_cable}, we focused on the IS coupling current dynamics only, assuming that strands behave as non-magnetic and non-resistive stranded conductors.
 In reality, this is not the case: strands exhibit a rate-dependent hysteretic magnetization in presence of magnetic field excitations, and their response to transport current is also hysteretic and rate-dependent, and becomes ohmic in over-critical regimes.

-These responses can be simulated in detail with, e.g., the CATI method proposed in~\cite{dular2024coupled}, but in order to increase the simulation speed, we rather describe strands as homogenized materials, with a uniform current density distribution (as described in the previous section).
-Then, we use a magnetic constitutive law $\b = \bhyst(\h)$ to reproduce the average magnetization and the associated loss, and an electric constitutive law for the relationship between the net strand voltage $V_i$ and the transport current $I_i$.
+These internal strand dynamics can be simulated in detail with, e.g., the CATI method proposed in~\cite{dular2024coupled}, but in order to increase the simulation speed, we describe strands as homogenized materials, with a uniform current density distribution (as described in the previous section).
+Then, we use a local magnetic constitutive law $\b = \bhyst(\h)$ to reproduce the average magnetization and the associated loss, and a global electric constitutive law in each strand $i$ for the relationship between its net voltage $V_i$ and transport current $I_i$.

-The law $\b = \bhyst(\h)$ is given by the ROHM model~\cite{dular2024vector}, a rate-dependent vector hysteresis model inspired by energy-based models for ferromagnetic materials~\cite{bergqvist1997magnetic, henrotte2006energy, henrotte2006dynamical}.
-The ROHM model contributes to the hysteresis, eddy, and IF loss.
+The law $\b = \bhyst(\h)$ is given by the ROHM model~\cite{dular2024vector}, a rate-dependent vector hysteresis model that contributes to the hysteresis, eddy, and IF loss.
 We refer to~\ref{app_ROHM} and~\cite{dular2024vector} for details about the ROHM model and its implementation.

 The relation between strand current and voltage consists of two parts.
-The first part accounts for nonlinear inductive effects and is equal to the time derivative of the hysteretic internal magnetic flux $\Phi$ stored in the strand.
-The relationship between the strand current $I_i$ and $\Phi$ is described by the ROHF model~\cite{rohf}.
+The first part accounts for nonlinear inductive effects and is equal to the time derivative of a hysteretic internal magnetic flux $\Phi$ stored in the strand.
+The relationship between the strand current $I_i$ and the flux $\Phi$ is described by the ROHF model~\cite{rohf}.
 It is similar to the ROHM model, but it defines a scalar relationship and does not contain a branch for IF coupling currents, as these can be neglected for pure transport current excitations.
 The ROHF model contributes to the hysteresis and eddy loss.
 We refer to~\ref{app_ROHF} and~\cite{rohf} for details about the ROHF model and its implementation.

 The second part of the current to voltage relationship reproduces resistive effects due to current sharing~\cite{stekly1965stable} between saturating superconducting filaments, whose resistivity is described by the power law~\cite{rhyner1993magnetic}, and the normal conducting strand.
 The current sharing solution~\cite{bortot2020coupled} defines a nonlinear resistive contribution $E(I_i)$ to the strand voltage, for a given current $I_i$.
 It is associated with the ohmic loss contribution.
 See~\ref{app_CS} for an example.